-Miles Lasater is a Co-Founder of the Yale Humanist Community.
+Miles Lasater is a Co-Founder and former Board Chair of the Yale Humanist Community.
 An alumni of Yale himself, Miles has a BA in computer science.

 Christopher Kriesen – Chair of the Board of Directors is a lawyer, teacher, storyteller, and a persistent innovator.
 He is a participant in a year-long program in innovation offered by the Stanford GSB and holds degrees from the University of Connecticut School of Law, Trinity College, and Villanova University.
 He is also a formal student of Zen at Zen Mountain Monastery.